crud89/DotNetWithCMake/README.md

 Finally you have to tell CMake that you want to add a reference to the NuGet packages from the `package.config` file to your project.
 Unfortunately, you have to do this for each package manually.
 Here is an example for adding [Serilog](https://serilog.net/):

     SET_PROPERTY(TARGET MyLib PROPERTY VS_DOTNET_REFERENCE_Serilog "${CMAKE_BINARY_DIR}/packages/Serilog.2.8.0/lib/net46/Serilog.dll")

+### Building managed Assemblies as `AnyCPU`

+The top-level `CMakeLists.txt` file checks the generator used to build the project and sets the target platform accordingly.
+Note that `AnyCPU` assemblies might cause problems when loaded from an unmanaged context.
+This is why this template explicitly sets the target platform to either `x64` or `x86`, depending on which generator platform is used.
+In case an unsupported platform is detected or none is provided (using the command line parameter `-A`), the script will issue a warning and default to `AnyCPU`.

+If you know what you are doing and want to explicitly build `AnyCPU` assemblies anyway, you have to set the `${CMAKE_CSharp_FLAGS}` accordingly:

+    SET(CMAKE_CSharp_FLAGS "/platform:AnyCPU")

+## Building

+.NET support for CMake is closely tied to Windows and Visual Studio environments, hence there might be some "incompatibilities" for the general purpose.
+The template has not been tested with Mono or .NET Core / Linux environments.

+### From Command Line

+Building the template from command line is straightforward:

+    cmake . -B build/ -A x64
+    cmake --build build/

+If you want to instead create an `x86` build, change the `-A` parameter to `Win32`.

+### Using Visual Studio CMake Integration

+The template contains a pre-defined `CMakeSettings.json` file that you can use in your own project, if you want to use Visual Studios integrated CMake support.

+When you are doing this on your own, you have to explicitly specify the `generator`, since Ninja (the default generator) currently [does not support .NET](https://gitlab.kitware.com/cmake/cmake/-/issues/16865).
+When trying to build any managed assemblies using Ninja, you will receive an error similar to this:

+> CMake Error: CMAKE_CSharp_COMPILER not set, after EnableLanguage.